 Mashujaa Day – Heroes Day: Kenya’s New National Day

-Like most public holidays in most countries, this means an opportunity to call it a night a bit later than usual the night before, and to sleep longer the next day.
+Like most public holidays anywhere, this is a great opportunity to have a late night the day before, and to sleep longer in the morning!

-I could of course have gotten up early in the morning, to hear the President’s speech and see the accompanying shows at Nyayo Stadium, but those things generally come out even better on TV, so that became my choice.
+I could of course have gotten up early in the morning, to hear the President’s speech and see the accompanying shows at Nyayo Stadium.
+Those things generally come out even better on TV, though.